 Suitable for those that would like to:

-• lose a few inches around their thighs, waist, hips or waist
+• lose a few inches around their inner or outer thighs, waist, hips or waist

 • tighten loose skin following natural weight loss